dgcuff/blog.github.io/_posts/2023-02-14-children-will-listen.md

 title:  "On dropping a stone down a well"
 date:   2023-02-14 07:00:00 -0400
 category: communication
-tags: praise feedback
+tags: feedback
 ---
 The most recent time I was considering and being considered for a new technical writing position, I got a surprise.
-One of the managers mentioned my recent posting on this blog, [Technical writers are not helicopters](2022-12-08-helicopters.md).
+One of the managers mentioned my recent posting on this blog, [Technical writers are not helicopters](https://blog.dougcuff.name/communication/2022/12/08/helicopters.html).

 That was the first indication I had had that anyone ever read any of this blog.